d3lb3/KeeFarceReborn/README.md

 As the code solely relies on .NET Framework with no external dependency, it should compile easily on Visual Studio 2015 and higher.

-## Usage
+## Usage Example

 Once the *KeePassReborn.dll* is compiled, **you will need to inject it by yourself** in the targeted KeePass process.

 As I personally find it easier to stealthily inject shellcode than DLL in a remote process, the first thing I typically start with is generating a position-independent shellcode from our DLL.
 It appears that [@odzhan](https://twitter.com/modexpblog?lang=fr) and [@TheWover](https://twitter.com/thewover)'s [donut](https://github.com/TheWover/donut) project perfectly suits our needs !

-We compile donut from a commit in the dev branch, as it fixes an [issue in application domain management](https://github.com/TheWover/donut/issues/44) that would prevent us from running in the default domain.
+We compile donut from a commit in the dev branch, as it fixes an [issue in application domain management](https://github.com/TheWover/donut/issues/44) that would prevent us from performing reflection in the default domain.

 ```
 git clone https://github.com/TheWover/donut/